Research Team

 Interested in joining our team?
 Current positions can be found here!
 We also offer research opportunities to highly motivated undergraduate and graduate students.
 For more information, email BDIL@sdsu.edu

-Dr. Müller, aka Axel, has specialized in functional brain imaging of neurodevelopmental disorders and typical child development for over 20 years.
+Dr. Müller (aka Axel) has specialized in functional brain imaging of neurodevelopmental disorders and typical child development for over 20 years.
 Following postdoctoral work on functional plasticity in children with early brain damage, he has applied neuroimaging techniques in autism since the late 1990s.
 He founded the Brain Development Imaging Laboratory in 2001, which became Brain Development Imaging Laboratories in 2016.
-He is also one of the founding members of the SDSU Center for Clinical and Cognitive Neuroscience (CCN).

 Principal Investigators & Faculty